-Winter sports enthusiasts and families can spice up the cold winter months (Dec 1-March 31) with a variety of snow activities including tobogganing, sledding, snowboarding, snowshoeing, cross-country skiing (ungroomed), hiking, and snowmobiling on designated trails.
+- Winter sports enthusiasts and families can spice up the cold winter months (Dec 1-March 31) with a variety of snow activities including tobogganing, sledding, downhill skiing, snowboarding, snowshoeing, cross-country skiing (ungroomed), hiking, and snowmobiling on designated trails.
 Toboggan chutes are operated from 10 AM- 4 PM on weekends and holidays, and on Fridays from 4 PM- 8 PM (weather permitting/when conditions allow).
 The sled hill is open daily from 10 AM- 8 PM (when conditions allow).
-Check under Winter Sports on the Parks home page for daily status.
+The Ski Tow is operational Wednesday- Friday 3 PM-7P M and 10 AM - 7 PM on weekends and holidays.
+Check under Winter Activities on the Parks home page for daily status.

 Chestnut Ridge has 2 indoor buildings available for rent year-round, as well as various shelters available May 1- Oct 15.
 The Commissioners Cabin is available to rent April 1- Nov 30.